 Geographically, Bali Mustafa divides Belgrade into three basic units -- the town itself (varoş); the upper fortress (kale-i balâ); and the lower fortress (kale-i zir).
 Although in terms of location and function the upper fortress formed the core of Ottoman Belgrade, the varoş was the real focus of urban life.
 Bounded by the Danube River on one side, the Sava River on the other side and by the upper fortress in the middle, the varoş extended south into the country where town life quickly gave way to agriculture.
 The varoş boasted an active market place (câ-i pazar), public baths, the government storehouse (ambar-i hassa) and nine different mosques.

 Belgrade, a largely Muslim town

 The varoş was the venue for most of the merchants and artisans, and all of the farmers.
-Here, as in the other 2 sections of the town, Muslims formed the overwhelming majority of the population.
+Here, as in the other two sections of the town, Muslims formed the overwhelming majority of the population.
 Bali Mustafa counted 481 Muslim households.
-In addition, for tax purposes, he separately identified 15 imams, 16 müezzins and one sipahi, almost all of whom were probably also family heads.
-Accordingly, the varoş probably housed well over 500 Muslim households distributed throughout 15 separate mahalles inhabited exclusively by their coreligionists.
+In addition, for tax purposes, he separately identified fifteen imams, 16 müezzins and one sipahi, almost all of whom were probably also family heads.
+Accordingly, the varoş probably housed well over five hundred Muslim households, distributed throughout fifteen separate mahalles inhabited exclusively by their coreligionists.

 16th-century Muslim merchants